urvishp13/Word-Guess-Game/README.md

 - [ ] Add different genres
 - [ ] Allow Player to select which genre they want to play the game in
+- [ ] Allow Player to choose if they want to play this game or the Psychic Game

 <hr>